GetStream/stream-video-swift/docusaurus/docs/iOS/guides/callkit-integration.md

 The method also saves the `callId` and `callType`, and it generates a call UUID, which is required by CallKit for identifying calls.

 The call can happen completely inside the native calling screen, or be transferred to the app.
-With the latter scenario, the SDK's calling view is presented.
+With the latter scenario, the SDKs calling view is presented.
 Important aspect with this case is syncing the actions performed from the in-app call view with the `CallKit` actions.

 First, we need to accept the call both from `CallKit`, as well as initiate the call inside the SDK.
 This is done with the `provider(_ provider: CXProvider, perform action: CXAnswerCallAction)` method in the `CXProviderDelegate`.